benzitohhh/.live-packs/README.md

 Plus there are a bunch of default bindings that can be disabled in `~/.emacs.d/packs/live/bindings-pack/config/default-bindings.el`, for example ace-jump.

+# python code-completion

+For python code-completion, [jedi](https://github.com/tkf/emacs-jedi) is used.
+This needs to be installed as follows:

+1. Make sure pip and virtualenv are installed
+2. install jedi.el via marmalade (M-x package-list-packages)
+3. Switch to jedi dir (i.e. ~/.emacs.d/elpa/jedi-0.1.2/ ) and run `make requirements`
+Note this uses virtualenv to install the python dependencies.

 # build-ctags-git

 For better ctags support for OO javascript, add this to your `~/.ctags`